linode/docs/docs/applications/project-management/setting-up-taskwarrior-on-ubuntu-16-10.md

         sudo apt update && sudo apt upgrade

-## Installing Taskwarrior
+## Install Taskwarrior

-Install Taskwarriror with:
+Install Taskwarriror with the command:

 	sudo apt install task

-After the packages are installed, run the command `task`.
+After the packages are installed, run the command, `task`.

-You'll be asked if you want to create a configuration file for your user.
+The system will ask if you want to create a configuration file for your user.

 Answer `yes`.

 You'll find the sample configuration file at `~/.taskrc`.
 To learn more about configuring `task.rc`, see the [official documentation](https://taskwarrior.org/docs/configuration.html).

-## Managing Tasks
+## Manage Tasks with Taskwarrior

+You can manage your tasks and effectively use Taskwarrior with a handful of simple commands.
+Taskwarrior recommends spending time prioritizing your analog task list before applying the following commands to automate it.

 ### Add a Task

-To add a task use [task add](https://taskwarrior.org/docs/commands/add.html), so for example:
+To add a task, run the command, [task add](https://taskwarrior.org/docs/commands/add.html).

+For example:

     task add Add block storage volume to my Linode

-That will return:
+will return:

     Created task 1.

 If you then run `task` again, you'll see the job information.
-Taskwarrior assigns the newly added task an ID, and tracks the time elapsed since you inputted the command.
+Taskwarrior assigns the newly added task an ID, and tracks the time elapsed since you ran the command.

     taskwarrior@localhost:~$ task
     [task next]